Pawnbroker: Auxiliary operations

 While the main business activities of a pawnshop are lending money for interest based on valuable items that customers bring in, some pawnshops also undertake other business activities, such as selling brand-new retail items that are in demand in the neighborhood of the store.
 Depending on where a pawnshop is located, these other retail items may range from musical instruments to firearms.

-Many pawnshops will also trade used items, as long as the transaction turns a profit for pawn shop.
+Many pawnshops will also trade used items, as long as the transaction turns a profit for the pawn shop.
 In cases where the pawnshop buys items outright, the money is not a loan; it is a straight payment for the item.
 On sales, the pawnshop may offer layaway plans, subject to conditions (down payment, regular payments, and forfeiture of previously paid amounts if the item is not paid off).

 Other activities carried out by pawnshops are financial services including fee-based check cashing, payday loans, vehicle title or house title loans, and currency exchange services.

 Upscale pawnshops

-Upscale pawnshops began to appear in the early 20th century, often referred to as "loan offices", since the term “pawn shop” had a very negative historical reputation at this point.
+Upscale pawnshops began to appear in the early 20th century, often referred to as "loan offices", since the term "pawn shop" had a very negative historical reputation at this point.
 Some of these so-called loan offices are even located in the upper floors of office buildings.
 The modern euphemism for the upscale pawn shop is the "high-end collateral lender", lending to upper-class often white-collar individuals, including doctors, lawyers and bankers, as well as more colorful individuals like high-rolling gamblers.
 They are also interchangeably called "upscale pawnshops" and "high-end pawnshops" due to their acceptance of higher value merchandise in exchange for short-term loans.
 These objects can include wine collections, jewelry, large diamonds, fine art, cars, and unique memorabilia.
 Loans are often sought to deal with business revenue shortfalls and other expensive fiscal issues.
 Upscale pawnshops have also been featured in reality television.

+Image Building

+Pawnbrokers may rely on multiple strategies to improve the general imagery of pawnbroking.
+These strategies include philanthropic behaviors, relationship marketing, local value advocacy, and community building.

 Industry

-In the US, there are over 11,000 pawnbrokers and an industry revenue of $14.5 billion.
+In the United States, there are over 11,000 pawnbrokers and an industry revenue of $14.5 billion.
 The US industry serves 30 million customers.